xiaochensun90/website/content/authors/admin/_index.md

 ---

 My name is Xiaochen Sun, and I am a PhD student in Public Policy at Carnegie Mellon University.
-My research interests lie in applied microeconomics, primarily in environmental and energy economics.
-My work includes the discussion of building energy efficiency, and power plant air pollution.
-My current research is focused on the impact of generation interconnection mechanism and how it affects renewable energy integration.
+My research interests lie in the field of applied microeconomics, primarily in environmental and energy economics.
+My work includes the discussion of building energy efficiency, air pollution policy, and electricity market.
+My current research is focused on the impact of generation interconnection mechanism and how it affects generators' decision making.

 I earned my B.A. in environmental economics from Renmin University of China in 2013 and M.S. in environmental economics and policy from Duke University in 2015.